keyz182/Pyler/README.md

 #Pyler - A python tile server

+##What's all this about then?
+Tile rendering is a fairly heavy task.
+Let's make this whole process more "cloudy".
+Rather than rendering the tile from a module on the webserver, let's split the rendering from the request.
+Push it off to another machine, who's only purpose is to render.
+Now we can have many small servers rather than a big beefy server.
+The Database is still the main bottleneck unfortunately, but maybe this can ease the pain a little.

 ##Plan:
 - [x] Use Tornado instead of flask
 - [x] Use Protobuf to create a metatile storage format (store 64 - 8x8 tiles in one file)